 The primary purpose of this MHSA Innovation (INN) project is to increase access to mental health care by providing a nontraditional system for individuals who may be reluctant to access services through a more formal clinical setting.
 Through the use of computers, tablets and smartphones, community members will be able to access a suite of technology-based mental health services focused on prevention, early intervention, and family and social support with the intent to: decrease emergency care services; reduce psychiatric hospitalizations; and reduce the duration of untreated mental illness.
-Project Funding

-Amount: \$1,674,700.00 Project Dates: Sept 28, 2018 to June 30, 2021 Revised Project Dates: Jan 1, 2019 to Jan 1, 2024 - Originally designed to be a three-year project, the Collaborative as a whole voted to extend the project to five years to allow adequate time to complete the implementation phase and learning goals for this project.
+- Project Funding Amount: \$1,674,700.00 - Project Dates: September 28, 2018 through June 30, 2021 - Revised Project Dates: January 1, 2019 to December 31, 2023 Originally designed to be a three-year project, the Collaborative as a whole voted to extend the project to five years to allow adequate time to complete the implementation phase and learning goals for this project.
 No additional funds are requested or required at this time.

-Target Population:
+• Target Population:

-- Transition age youth and college students (up 25 years of age) who are seeking peer support or who are interested in offering their support as trained peer listeners. - Older adults (ages 60 and older) who lack transportation or are unable to access traditional services. - Monolingual Spanish-speaking clients and community members who may be facing mental health stigma and language barriers to access care.
+- o Transition age youth and college students (up 25 years of age) - Older adults (ages 60 and older) who lack transportation or are unable to access traditional services. - Monolingual Spanish-speaking clients and community members who may be facing mental health stigma and language barriers to access care.